-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-Transition Assistance Services (TAS) does not include any items or services that are included under HCBS STAR+PLUS Waiver (SPW) services such as adaptive aids, minor home modifications, medical supplies or medications.
+Transition Assistance Services (TAS) does not include any items or services that are included under STAR+PLUS Home and Community Based Services (HCBS) program services such as adaptive aids, minor home modifications, medical supplies or medications.

-TAS does not include any recreational items/appliances, including televisions, VCR or DVD players, games, computers, cable TV, satellite TV, exercise equipment, vehicles or other modes of transportation.
+TAS does not include any recreational items or appliances, including televisions, VCR or DVD players, games, computers, cable TV, satellite TV, exercise equipment, vehicles or other modes of transportation.

-TAS does not cover the cost of repairs on the individual’s dwelling.
+TAS does not cover the cost of repairs or expansion on the member’s dwelling.
 TAS is not used for remodeling or renovation, upgrading of existing items or purchase of non-essential items.

 TAS funds cannot be used for food.
 The managed care organization may refer the individual to emergency Supplemental Nutrition Assistance Program (SNAP) or local food pantry resources.
-Some funds are still available through the Transition to Living in the Community (TLC) Program.
-While funds are primarily designated for non-waiver individuals, if a waiver individual has no other resources, TLC could be used to pay for food.

 Room and board are not allowable TAS expenses.